TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ├── manifest.go       generated manifest of the frontend, containing file hashes ├── template.go       go template module used to render the frontend HTML
 ```

+## Documentation

+The documentation site for The Things Network Stack is built from the `doc` folder.
+All content is stored as Markdown files in `doc/content`.

+In order to build the documentation site with the right theme, you need to run
+`./mage docs:deps` from time to time.

+You can start a development server with live reloading by running
+`./mage docs:server`.
+This command will print the address of the server.

+The documentation site can be built by running `./mage docs:build`.
+This will
+output the site to `docs/public`.

+For more details on how our documentation site is written, see the [Hugo docs](https://gohugo.io/documentation/).